Correlation Between Eli Lilly and Lifecore Biomedical

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Eli Lilly and are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly sluggish essential indicators, Eli Lilly showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Eli Lilly and are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
+In spite of fairly sluggish essential indicators, Eli Lilly may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Lifecore Biomedical